 Alex Brown – Psychologist and Behaviour Analyst

 B Psych, M Science (ABA & Autism), BCBA, MAPS

-Alex is a registered psychologist with over 18 years experience in the field of disability.
+Alex is a registered psychologist with 20 years experience in the field of disability.
 She has worked with children and adults in a range of public and private organisations.
-Alex has worked with children with Autism for the majority of her career, and values the results she has seen in intensive early intervention.
+Alex has worked with children and adolescents with Autism for the majority of her career, and values the results she has seen in intensive early intervention.

-In addition to the Autism Spectrum, Alex also has experience with individuals with a range of disabilities and enjoys working with children with Anxiety.
+In addition to the Autism Spectrum, Alex also has experience with individuals with a range of disabilities.
+Alex also works with children with anxiety, oppositional behaviour and adhd .
 Alex is trained and experienced in Autism diagnosis, and also provides a range of psychometric testing.